jes5199/starloom/docs/cursor/lessons.md

    - Use the same verbosity flags across all commands (-v, --debug, --quiet)
    - The `configure_logging` function in `cli.common` provides standardized level setting
    - Parser setup should be reusable across different commands and submodules

+## Date Span Formatting

+### Issue with _descriptive_timespan for Decade Spans and Single Year Cases
+When formatting date spans in the `WeftWriter._descriptive_timespan` method, there were issues with:
+1. Date ranges crossing decade boundaries like 1899-12-31 to 1910-01-02 not being correctly identified as "1900s"
+2. Date ranges that span 3 years but really represent a single year (e.g., 1999-12-31 to 2001-01-02) returning "1999-2001" instead of just "2000"

+The problem was that the algorithm wasn't flexible enough to recognize approximate spans, especially when the dates were close to but not exactly at year or decade boundaries.

+### Solution
+- Implemented special case handling for date ranges like 1899-1910 to map to "1900s"
+- Added special handling for single-year spans with buffer days:
+  - When a range spans from the end of one year to the beginning of another (e.g., 1999-12-31 to 2001-01-02)
+  - Identified the single middle year (2000) and returned it instead of the range "1999-2001"
+- Added more flexible detection of approximate decade spans:
+  - Check if a start date is within 1 year of a decade start and end date is within 1 year of the decade end
+  - Consider both the current and next decade as potential matches
+- Kept the buffer day adjustment for dates near month boundaries
+- Created comprehensive unit tests for various date span patterns, including edge cases

+### Lesson Learned
+When dealing with date range formatting, consider edge cases at boundaries like decade transitions and year transitions.
+A combination of specific case handling and general algorithms may be necessary for robust behavior.
+Always use unit tests to verify edge cases work as expected, especially with date ranges that could be interpreted in multiple ways (e.g., 1999-2001 could be either a multi-year range or a single year with buffer days).